 We continue to grow and expand, creating new jobs and opportunities by focusing on high quality products coupled with strong delivery by our teams, whilst increasing the levels of transport provision for our customers.

 Transport is a critical part of the economy and ensuring that through it we connect people’s lives, whether that be for work, social or pleasure.
 It provides access to many communities and those that maybe don’t have access to cars or other modes as well as an increasing number that make public transport their first choice.

 Young people are a particular focus for Lothian, ensuring we provide the right journeys and connectivity but also the right access to all the technology that now sits around public transport so they can make informed choices to get to where they need to be – after all they are not only tomorrow’s customers but should be our customers now!

 Lothian City Bus has faced significant challenges during the past financial year.
 Major road closures and high levels of roadworks as well as the impact of congestion has been felt by the business.

 Further enhancements were made to our core operating fleet, pushing us closer to meeting the targets outlined in our BUS2020 strategy, that will see our fleet meet a minimum of Euro5 emissions.
-As well as improving emissions, significant improvements were made to the customer offering within our fleet, with all new vehicles featuring redesigned and enhanced interior features, including next stop audio and visual displays, live social feeds, enhanced seating and much more, we really are redefining the whole concept of bus travel and our customers’ experience.
+As well as improving emissions, significant improvements were made to the customer offering within our fleet, with all new vehicles featuring redesigned and enhanced interior features, including next stop audio and visual displays, live social feeds, enhanced seating and much more, we really are redefining bus travel and our customers’ experience.